 - Management responds to Technical Challenges: there is an A, B, C problem to which the Manager addresses an A, B, C solution.
 In other words, it is managing with “cold” facts.

 - Leadership responds to Adaptative Challenges: adaptative challenges are everywhere, they involve peoples’ habits, feelings, and emotions.
 It is about Leading Others and Leading Self.

 As we are not machines but human beings, chances are that the percentage of Adaptative Challenges are much higher than the percentage of Technical challenges.

-– Leaders are doing the emotional job which is harder than merely adopting technical solutions.
+- Are doing the emotional job which is harder than merely adopting technical solutions.

-– Leaders share their leadership: they take part in the action without stepping in their team members’ actions and individual leadership.
+- Share their leadership: they take part in the action without stepping in their team members’ actions and individual leadership.

-– Leaders empower their team members with Entrepreneurship Mindset.
+- Empower their team members with Entrepreneurship Mindset.

-This is due to the fact that Leaders agree to work with Emotional Intelligence as well as to deal with Adaptative Challenges rather than focusing on Technical Challenges with Technical Solutions.
+Because Leaders agree to work with Emotional Intelligence as well as to deal with Adaptative Challenges.

 The choice is yours now.
 Do you decide to be a Leader or a Manager?